regen-network/regen-server/docs/login-system.md

 At high-level the steps to log-in a user with Keplr Wallet are:

-1. Retrieve and save the CSRF tokens
+1. Retrieve and save the CSRF token
-2. Retrieve the nonce for the user
+2. Retrieve the nonce for the account by address
 3. Generate the signature for the login request
 4. Submit the signature to the login endpoint
 5. Save the session info from the login endpoint response

-### Step 1: Retrieve and save the CSRF tokens
+### Step 1: Retrieve and save the CSRF token

 Send a credentialed GET request to the `/csrfToken` endpoint: